codeweavers/fed-graduate-role/README.md

 - This is the version of JS it's targeting: ES2022
 - Added '"watch": true,' to tsconfig.json (recompiles the code every time we save the file, means I don't have to use the 'tsc' command in the temrinal after every change)
 - 2x ways you can strong-type your code: implicitly or explicitly.
-- Don't add notation that is redundant e.g. let lucky: number = 23;
+- Don't add notation that is redundant e.g. `let lucky: number = 23;`
 - You can also add your own types (typically in Pascal case)
 - In TS, we can enforce the shape of an object with an interface
 - Strong-typing a function can be a little more complex.
 - 'void' common as a type for Event Listeners
 - Strong-typing an array
 - 'Twople'?
 Have not come across this before.
 It's a fixed-length array where each item has a fixed type.
-- Can use '?' in TS to make values optional e.g. type MyList = [number?, string?, boolean?].
-Can also use to make function arguments optional
+- Can use '?' in TS to make values optional e.g. `type MyList = [number?, string?, boolean?]` Can also use to make function arguments optional
-- TS generics = lets us specify type for later on in our code e.g. class Observable<T> {
+- TS generics = lets us specify type for later on in our code e.g. `class Observable<T> {`

  ### Research Angular ✅
  - UI framework, maintained by Google